-Wondering whether to buy bonds to build wealth?
-Well, Wealthier people in America do not follow the conventional asset allocation model of buying bonds, i.e. age equals your bond percentage allocation or a 60/40 equities/fixed income split.
+Are you wondering whether to buy bonds to build wealth?
+Well, wealthier people in America do not follow the conventional asset allocation model of buying bonds, i.e. age equals your bond percentage allocation or a 60/40 equities/fixed income split.
+Nor do they follow my stock allocation by bond yield either.

 How do I know this?
-Personal Capital has over 800,000 users of their free financial dashboard to help manage your money and I’m a consultant who is privy to some of their data to share with all of you.
+Empower has over 1,000,000 users of their free financial dashboard to help manage your money and I'm a consultant who is privy to some of their data to share with all of you.
 Data geeks, rejoice!

-Out of 800,000+ Personal Capital financial dashboard users, roughly 165,000 of them have linked investable assets of between $100,000 to $2 million.
-We call this the mass affluent class, or upper middle class if you’re so inclined.
+Out of one million plus Empower financial dashboard users, roughly 200,000 of them have linked investable assets of between $100,000 to $2 million.
+We call this the mass affluent class, or upper middle class if you're so inclined.
 The mass affluent are generally regular folks with mainly W2 income.

 FINANCIAL SAMURAI ASSET ALLOCATION MODEL